 G24H51 Chinese III Honors (Mandarin) - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will understand most main ideas and most supporting facts in short passages on familiar topics, though students may need to read/hear complex passages more than once.
 Students will rely on context clues or prior knowledge to help them understand what they read/hear.
 Students will be able to maintain conversations about themselves and their lives.
 Students will also use language to express their own thoughts and get the things that they need while being able to connect some longer sentences together.
-Students will be able to ask and answer, as well as write a variety of questions who are used to language learners easily understand what students are saying and writing.
+Students will be able to ask and answer, as well as write a variety of questions well enough to accomplish what they need.
+Students will do all of this in a way that the teacher and others who are used to language learners easily understand what students are saying and writing.
 Students will investigate the products and practices of a culture to understand a culture's unique perspectives so that students can interact with others in and from another culture.
-Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
-Grade Level: 9 -12 Prerequisite: Chinese II Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 NCAA Approved: Yes
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
+Grade Level: 9 -12 Prerequisite: Chinese II Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes

 G24H52 Chinese IV Honors (Mandarin) - This course's ACTFL Performance Goal of Intermediate Mid means that by the end of the course students will be able to successfully handle a variety of uncomplicated communicative tasks in straightforward social situations.
 Conversation is limited to those predictable and concrete exchanges necessary for survival in the target culture.
 Students will be able to express personal meaning by creating with the language, in part by combining and recombining known elements and conversational input to produce responses typically consisting of sentences and some strings of sentences.
-Their language use is framed in present time but may contain references to other time frames.
-Comprehension is most often accurate with highly familiar and predictable topics although misunderstandings may occur.Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Their language use is framed in the present time but may contain references to other time frames.
+Comprehension is most often accurate with highly familiar and predictable topics, although misunderstandings may occur.
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
 Grade Level: 11 -12 Prerequisite: Chinese III Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: No